pavedroad-io/pavedroad/assets/README.md

 Two more documents will be added to go into more detail.
 The first will be how to add a file to an existing target directory.
-The second will be how to set up a new target and template directory form scratch.
+The second will be how to set up a new target and template directory from scratch.

 ## Links to More Information